 3. Choose Your Battles

 If you’re battling the urge to always engage in conflicts, arguments, or frequent disagreements with your sister-in-law, adopt the mindset that from now on, you will choose your battles with her very carefully.
 The quest to always be right or to always prove your point isn’t something that’s going to help your relationship, and it may even make you more stressed out.
-Find alternative ways to vent (maybe to your partner, parent, or BFF), rather than engaging in the argument with your sister-in-law all of the time.

 4. Find an IRL Buffer

 In the case of a sister-in-law you just don’t even like, let alone love, it might help to make sure that you’re never left alone with her.
 Find someone to be your IRL buffer, whether it’s a good friend, another family member, or even your partner, so that there’s always someone in between you making conversation and not letting the awkwardness sink in.

 5. Give Her a Wedding Task to Handle

 When you’re dealing with your sister-in-law during the wedding planning process and notice that she’s causing you headaches, give her one specific wedding task to handle.
 That way she feels responsible for something, can own something, and can stop asking you to get involved in every single detail.